brandon-levan/Fetch-Rewards-Coding-Exercise-Data-Analyst/Requirement 4/README.md

 * There are 148 User IDs in Receipts that do not have a matching User ID in the User table
 * There are various types of barcode formats in receipts.
 For example, there are barcodes with varying lengths and data types (041129412152, 2700719497082, 4067, B07BRRLSVC)

+With these data quality issues in mind, could you please help me understand,
+1.